Seagate/cortx-prvsnr/docs/bvt-pipeline.md

 The pipeline accepts the following parameters:

-- `eos_release`: EOS stack release to use as source for provisioner and EOS stack components.
+- `eosRelease`: EOS stack release to use as source for provisioner and EOS stack components.
 Default: `integration/last_successful`.
+- `eosTestRepoVersion`: version of the [eos-test](https://seagit.okla.seagate.com/eos/qa/eos-test/)
+repository to use.
+Default: `master`.

 ## Artifacts